 And the walls are plastered with various, defaced images of Bruce Wayne.
 The whole thing strikes just the right balance between wacky and creepy, and the production design team gets a big thumbs up from me for this effort.

-"Will my next film with Joel Schumacher be commercially and critically acclaimed?"
+film with Joel Schumacher be commercially and critically acclaimed?"

 There's a brief montage of Ed cutting letters and words from newspapers and pasting them into his latest riddle.
 So, it's kind of like the prototype for the opening of Seven.
 But from this, I'm gleaning that Ed clearly hasn't absorbed all that much neural energy, because he's not even smart enough to wear gloves.